sokorieh/ScriptLens/README.md

-ScriptLens is a program / site that converts your written texc to typed text.
+ScriptLens is a program / site that converts your written text to typed text.

 Requirements:
 - Flask